felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 first place.
 It is a sadly ironic predicament.

-In traversing the 2020 COVID-19 epidemic, I believe we have all learned something about importance of mental health.
+In traversing the 2020 COVID-19 epidemic, I believe we have all learned something about the importance of mental health.
 I have observed growing acceptance in public discourse for using therapy as a way to heal, which personally makes me quite happy as a believer in such treatments.
 Society has made great